gobuffalo/docs/templates/docs/assets.md

 Any assets placed in the `/assets` folder will be copied to the "distribution" automatically, and can be found at `/assets/path/to/asset`.

+<%= title("Asset Fingerprinting") %>

+In `v0.9.5` asset fingerprinting was introduced to the default Webpack configuration for new applications.
+Asset fingerprinting works by generating a hash of the file contents and appending it to the name of the file.
+So, for example, `application.js` might be come `application.a8adff90f4c6d47529c4.js`.
+The benefit of this is that it allows for assets to be cached but still allow for that cache to be broken when a change has been made to the contents of this file.

+By default new applications are setup to fingerprint only JavaScript and CSS files.

+<%= title("Asset Helpers") %>

+With the introduction of asset fingerprinting in `v0.9.5` it became difficult to find asset files because the name of the file kept changing.
+To help with this, three new helpers were introduced.

+1. `assetPath` - This helper will return the

 <%= title("Building Assets in Development") %>

 The `buffalo dev` command, in addition to watching and rebuilding the application's Go binary, will watch, and rebuild the asset pipeline as well.
 Nothing special needs to be run.